-Upon return to the U.K, I had little choice but to jump onboard the indoor cycling wagon.
-I’d actually decided to upgrade to smart trainer before all this madness so it arrived not long after my trip.
-I signed up for the 30 day Zwift trial that came with the trainer, and the rest is, as they say, is history…
+Coincidentally, I’d decided to upgrade to smart trainer while I was in Lanzarote (before all this madness) so it arrived not long after my trip.
+I signed up for the 30 day Zwift trial that came with the trainer, and the rest is, as they say, history…

 1/ Download Zwift Companion App

-2/ Choosing A Route
+2/ Choosing A Zwift Route To Explore

 5/ Earn Your Route Badges